William J. Landram: Civil War

 On July 15, 1861, the War Department authorized General William "Bull" Nelson to establish a training camp and organize a brigade of infantry.
 At Camp Dick Robinson, Nelson commissioned Landram, colonel of the 1st Kentucky Cavalry, but he resigned after a few days, preferring instead a commission in the infantry.
 Camp Dick Robinson figures importantly in the western theatre of the war at this point as the first Union recruiting and training center south of the Ohio River.

 Landram was subsequently ordered by Brig.
 Gen. William T. Sherman, then in command of Kentucky, to Harrodsburg, Kentucky, where he recruited the 19th Kentucky Infantry, and was elected its colonel December 12, 1861.

 Landram proved to be a capable officer and he participated in the battles of Chickasaw Bayou, Arkansas Post, Champion Hill, Black River Bridge, the siege of Vicksburg, the siege of Jackson, and finally the Red River Campaign.
 While in command of a division at the Battle of Sabine Crossroads, Landram was captured on April 8, 1864, immediately paroled, and later exchanged July 22, 1864.

 On October 8, 1864, Landram was given command of the District of Baton Rouge.
 As a reward for meritorious service, Landram was promoted to brevet brigadier general of volunteers on March 13, 1865.
 When the war ended, he returned to his home in Lancaster.

 Later life

 Landram was appointed Collector of Internal Revenue for the Eighth Kentucky District by President Andrew Johnson in 1867, and was subsequently reappointed by President Ulysses S. Grant, holding the post until 1885.
+During this time, he served as chairman of the Republican Party of Kentucky.
 He was an elder in the Presbyterian Church for 42 years and a prominent member of the Freemasons.
 Landram applied for a disability pension in 1890.
 In a candid letter to U.S. Representative James B. McCreary dated October 27, 1890, Landram noted that he had contracted dysentery while on duty at Alexandria, Louisiana, on April 25, 1864, which led to chronic hemorrhoids.
 He wrote, "I own but little property of any kind, and am dependent upon a meagre [sic] law practice in a small town for the support of myself and family, six in number."
 Landram died on October 11, 1895, and was buried in Lancaster Cemetery.